IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Authorization Clients and Resource Servers claiming compliance with this profile SHALL fulfill the security requirements defined in the OAuth Authorization Framework [OAuth 2.1], especially:

-- All HTTP transaction must be secured by using TLS or equivalent transport security.
+- All HTTP transaction MUST be secured by using TLS or equivalent transport security.

 - Authorization Clients SHALL verify the identity of the Resource Server when making requests to protected resources, either by validating the TLS certificate chain [OAuth 2.1, Section 7.4.2] or by other reliable methods.

 #### 3.72.8.1 Security Audit Considerations

-When an ATNA Audit message needs to be generated by the Resource Server and the user is authenticated by way of a JWT Token, the ATNA Audit message **UserName** element shall record the JWT Token information using the following encoding:
+When an ATNA Audit message needs to be generated by the Resource Server and the user is authenticated by way of a JWT Token, the ATNA Audit message **UserName** element SHALL record the JWT Token information using the following encoding:

 **alias\"\<\"user\"@\"issuer\"\>\"**